Ai Accountant

 Quick Wins for Immediate Impact

-Run a 30 day charges audit, upload statements to an analytics tool, and list your top ten fee categories by value.
+Run a 30 day charges audit.
+Upload statements to an analytics tool and list your top ten fee categories by value.
 Chase obvious errors, duplicates and wrong GST rates, and file disputes immediately.
-Benchmark against published tariff cards to spot premium rates.

-Building Long-term Capabilities
+Building Long term Capabilities

 Partnering for Success